Smilooooo/Smilooooo.github.io/_posts/2025-05-13-pigeon-post.md

 L_n = - \sum_i y_{n,i}\,\log p_{n,i},
 $$

-where $$p_{n,i}$$ is the model’s predicted probability for cell $i$.
+where $$p_{n,i}$$ is the model’s predicted probability for cell i.
 This distance-aware objective not only penalizes large mistakes more heavily but also enables PIGEON to learn an implicit multi-scale hierarchy, first pinpointing coarse regions before zooming in on finer distinctions.
 Picking up the example used at the start of this section, PIGEON now assigns similar target variables to both cells since the distance from the true location to the center of the true geocells is the same as the distance between the true location and the center of the neighboring cell.
 This ultimately introduces spatial relations between the cells.

 | ![Haversine smoothing curves](/images/haversineLoss.png) |
 |:---:|